 Today, most of the terrazzo installed is epoxy terrazzo.
 The advantages of this material over cementitious terrazzo include a wider selection of colors, lighter weight, faster installation, impermeable finish, higher strength, and also less susceptibility to cracking.
 The disadvantage of epoxy resin–based terrazzo is that it can only be used for interior, not exterior, applications.

 Epoxy-based terrazzo will lose its color and slightly peel when used outdoors, whereas cement-based terrazzo will not.
 In addition to marble aggregate blends, other aggregates have been used, such as mother-of-pearl and abalone shell.
 Recycled aggregates include glass, porcelain, concrete, and metal.
 Shapes and medallions can be fabricated on site by bending divider strips, or off-site by water-jet cutting.

 Cracking is the most common form of failure and is typically caused by the structural system that supports the terrazzo topping rather than the material itself.
-Contact with alkalies or acids can deteriorate the bonding agents used in terrazzo.
-If a large portion of the flooring must be replaced due to cracking, it must first be cut out, after which the structural subsurface should be examined before attempting to find a compatible replacement.
-Replacement terrazzo must achieve a continuous look by having the same colored marble chips as the rest of the floor.
+Contact with alkalies or acids can deteriorate the use of bonding agents in terrazzo.
+If a large portion of the flooring must replace due to cracking, it must first be cut out, after which the structural subsurface should examine before attempting to find a compatible replacement.
+Replacement terrazzo must achieve a continuous look by having the same color marble chips as the rest of the floor.

 Travertine is a sedimentary rock that originated as a limestone (calcium carbonate) and changed over time due to extreme heat and pressure from the earth’s core.
 Holes and voids were created throughout the stone layers when pressurized hot water and steam were forced through the rock during formation and the cooling process.